-- 1. The Matron with responsibility for the area concerned will inform other wards within the directorate of the closure. - Contacts the Senior Sister/Charge Nurse/Nurse in Charge and advises of the outbreak if off duty. - 3.
-Visits affected areas and liaises with the Senior Sister/Charge Nurse/Nurse in Charge and IPT. - Supports the Senior Sister/Charge Nurse/Nurse in Charge in their actions, particularly the collation of information prior to the Outbreak Committee Meeting. - 5.
+- 1. The Matron with responsibility for the area concerned will inform other wards within the directorate of the closure. - Contacts the Senior Sister/Charge Nurse and advise of the outbreak if off duty. - 3.
+Visits affected areas and liaise with the Senior Sister/nurse in charge and IPT. - 4.
+Supports the Senior Sister/nurse in charge in their actions, particularly the collation of information prior to the Outbreak Committee Meeting. - 5.
 Attends the Outbreak Committee Meeting. - 6.
 Informs the Operational Nurse Manager Infection Prevention of specific additional costs to the area associated with the outbreak. - 7.
 Reviews the outbreak daily in association with the IPT. - 8.
 Reports to the Outbreak Committee progress on actions and any difficulties experienced or barriers to control measures being implemented. - 9.
 Increases frequency of environmental/quality monitoring of the affected area and other areas which have potential to be affected as appropriate. - 10.
 Liaises with Hotel Service Teams to ensure appropriate environmental standards are reached/maintained. - 11.
 Keeps clear and contemporaneous records of the Outbreak, actions agreed and resource implications. - 12.
-Communicates any lessons learned for the prevention of further outbreaks to other Matrons
+Communicates any lessons learned for the prevention of further outbreaks to other Matrons.

-Infection Prevention Nurse
+Infection Prevention Nurses

 - 1. Undertakes initial visit to ascertain level of observation required (e.g. outbreak suspected, declared or Serious Incident).

-- 2. Liaises directly with the Microbiologists and Operational Nurse Manager Infection Prevention to inform them of findings and discusses appropriate actions/additional information required.
+- 2. Liaises directly with the Microbiologists and Matron for Infection Prevention to inform of findings and discuss appropriate actions/additional information required.

 - 3. Initial information required:

 - History of symptoms

 - List of affected staff, visitors and patients

 - Common points of contact to the organism

-- Any relevant specimens in or enroute to the laboratory
+- Any relevant specimens in or en route to the laboratory

 - Details of staff symptoms and numbers affected

-- Current bed occupancy/expected discharges.
+- Current bed occupancy/expected discharges

 - 4. Additional information required may include the following:

 - Date of admission

 - Planned admission date and destination

 - Use of aperients/antibiotics

 - Diagnosis and medical history

-- Travel history - Other as determined by the Microbiologist/Nurse Manager Infection Prevention. - 5.
-Communicates to the Senior Sister/Charge Nurse/Nurse in Charge initial actions required to limit further spread. - 6.
-Makes recommendations on particular stock/non-stock items that the Senior Sister/Charge Nurse/Nurse in Charge must ensure is plentiful in the area and where to source the item if it is not usually used in that area. - 7.
-Provides support to clinical staff, particularly the Senior Sister/Charge Nurse/Nurse in Charge and Matron. - 8.
+- Travel history - Other as determined by the Microbiologist/ Matron/Senior Matron for Infection Prevention - 5.
+Communicates to the Senior Sister/Charge Nurse/Nurse in charge initial actions required to limit further spread. - 6.
+Makes recommendations on particular stock/non-stock items that the Senior Sister/Charge Nurse/Nurse in charge must ensure is plentiful in the area and where to source the item if it is not usually used in that area. - 7.
+Provides support to clinical staff, particularly the Senior Sister/Charge Nurse/Nurse in charge and Matron. - 8.
 Provide awareness raising information for visitors to the ward and ensure the ward has ample supplies of patient/visitor information. - 9.
 Informs and liaises daily with the Hotel Services Manager. - 10.
-Reports Serious Incident as flowchart Attachment 5. - 11.
-Makes at least daily visits to the affected area to advise and update the staff on infection prevention measures and review the bed occupancy. - 12.
-Liaises at least daily with the hospital management team on use of beds (bed meeting). - 13.
-Attends the Outbreak Committee Meetings. - 14.
-Undertakes any additional delegated actions arising from Outbreak Committee Meetings. - 15.
-Keeps accurate and contemporaneous records on the outbreak progress, findings and advice given. - 16.
+Makes at least daily visits to the affected area to advise and update the staff on infection prevention measures and review the bed occupancy. - 11.
+Liaises at least daily with the hospital management team on use of beds (bed meeting). - 12.
+Attends the Outbreak Committee Meetings. - 13.
+Undertakes any additional delegated actions arising from Outbreak Committee Meetings. - 14.
+Keeps accurate and contemporaneous records on the outbreak progress, findings and advice given. - 15.
 Assists the Matron to find solutions to any adverse findings from audit data.

-Matron - Infection Prevention
+Matron/Senior Matron - Infection Prevention